7thLucas/full-app-6a213-a01ca-4386/_doc/product-overview.md

-# Product Overview — Spelling Bee Adventure
+# Product Overview — Spelling Bee Quest

 ## What It Is
-Spelling Bee Adventure is a colorful, family-friendly, browser-based word puzzle game that blends Scrabble-style tile placement with a deep quest, reward, and progression system.
+Spelling Bee Quest is a colorful, family-friendly, browser-based word puzzle game that blends Scrabble-style tile placement with a deep quest, reward, and progression system.
 Players form valid words on a game board using letter tiles, earn points, complete quests, and advance through a honey-and-hive themed universe packed with characters, worlds, and collectibles.

 ## Target Audience
 - **Primary:** Kids and adults — families playing together and individuals of all ages